-The engine oil pressure, charge indicator, glow plug indicator and air cleaner warning lights are located as shown in Figure 5.
+The engine oil pressure and charge indicator warning lights are located as shown in Figure 5.
 When the key switch is turned "ON" these lights will come on.
 After the engine has been started, the lights should go out within a few seconds.
 If they do not go out:

 - Engine oil pressure warning light: Stop the engine immediately and investigate the cause.
 It is important to remember that this light indicates oil pressure only.
 The operator must regularly check the crankcase for proper oil level. - Charge indicator warning light: This is an indication that the charging system is not operating normally.
-Investigate the cause as soon as possible, otherwise the battery will become fully discharged. - The glow plug indicator warning light: This light comes on when turning the key switch to the "HEAT" position and "START" Position.
-Refer to page 14 for starting engine information. - Air cleaner warning light: This is an indication that the air cleaner element is clogged.
+Investigate the cause as soon as possible, otherwise the battery will become fully discharged. - The glow plug indicator warning light: This light comes on when turning the key switch to the "HEAT" position and "START" position.
+Refer to page 14 for starting engine information. - Coolant warning light: If the light comes on, check the coolant level in the coolant reservior.
+Add coolant so the level is between FULL and LOW marks on the side of reservoir. - Air cleaner warning light: This is an indication that the air cleaner element is clogged.
 Disassemble the air cleaner, and clean.
-Refer to page 36.
+Refer to page 38. - Parking brake warning light: This light comes on only when appling the parking brake.
+Release the parking brake before moving the tractor.